Healthcare for Brits in Morocco

-Morocco’s incidence of road traffic accidents is 9 times that of the UK.
-It is therefore unwise to drive in the country.
-If you cannot avoid it then take extra care driving on dangerous roads or in compromised visibility, such as during bad weather or at night.
-Be wary of other drivers who may not observe traffic laws, and sick to speed limits.
+According to the FCDO safety and security guidance for Morocco, the country's incidence of road fatalities is 9 times that of the UK.
+Take extra care driving on dangerous roads or in compromised visibility, such as during bad weather or at night.
+Be wary of other drivers who may not observe traffic laws, and stick to speed limits.
 The risks of driving are fewer outside of cosmopolitan areas, however do not take road surface quality for granted.

 Train travel is popular, comfortable and serves much of the country.
 Beyond the locations that trains go to, buses are available.
 Longer distance shared taxis and buses can be a cost-effective way of getting around.